REal0day/Machine-Learning/tensorflow-regression-example.md

 # TensorFlow Regression Example

 We will now use a more realistic regression example and introduce **tf.estimator**.

+It will take place in the following steps:

+1. Get Data
+2. Create Variables
+3. Create Placeholders
+4. Define Graph \(Set operations being taken\)
+5. Initialize global objects

-Let's start with our imports.
+Let's start with our imports

 ```py
 import numpy as np